FrontEndFoxes/curriculum/workshop/mini1.md

 :::

 ::: tip 💡
-This is our app's first livecycle hook!
+This is our app's first lifecycle hook!
 These are very useful when you want fine control over when to run blocks of code.
 Read more [here](https://vuejs.org/v2/guide/instance.html#Instance-Lifecycle-Hooks)
 :::

 Inside the created hook we will call our method.